Karen LaMonte: Artwork

-During her Fulbright year, LaMonte began to work at glass casting studio in Pelechov, where glass artists Stanislav Libenský and Jaroslava Brychtová also worked.
+During her Fulbright year, LaMonte began to work at glass casting studio in Pelechov, where glass artist Stanislav Libenský and Jaroslava Brychtová also worked.
 In this studio, she developed Vestige, a cast glass life-size sculpture of a dress with the wearer absent; the work took one year to complete and required the development of special technologies, including the lost wax technique.
 Vestige would later be seen as a seminal and influential artwork in the field of contemporary art and glass.

 LaMonte's art addresses themes of beauty and loss; her works use a sartorial lens to explore the fragility of the human condition.

 LaMonte's sculptural work has received critical acclaim from art critics such as Arthur Danto.
 In his 2005 essay "The Poetry of Meaning and Loss: The Glass Dresses of Karen LaMonte", Danto wrote about Vestige:

 The dress belonged to a moment when the wearer was, to use an expression of Proust's, en fleur.
 The dress belonged to a certain moment of history, which it preserves—it shows how women dressed for certain occasions at a certain moment.
 The wearer will have aged.
 She looked like that then, but, if she is still alive, it is certain she will not look that way now.
 There is a double melancholy—the melancholy of fashion, and the melancholy of bodily change, from nubility to decrepitude.
 The breasts have fallen, the waist thickened, the skin has lost it transparency and luminescence.
 The poignancy of LaMonte's dresses is a product of two modes of change in which we participate as human beings, composed, as we are, of flesh and meaning.
 Their poetry is the poetry of beauty and loss.

 During LaMonte's 2006 fellowship to Japan, she explored how clothing serves as a societal language.
 Her research in Japan focused on the construction and meaning of the traditional kimono, hundreds of which she brought back to her Prague studio.
 LaMonte then used biometric data from Japanese women to build kimono forms in glass, bronze, rusted iron, and ceramic.
 Like her previous works, these full-sized kimono sculptures depict only garments and not their wearers.
 LaMonte entitled this series of sculptures Floating World, a name inspired by both Ukiyo-e woodblock prints and by the storied, arts-themed pleasure quarters of Edo-era Japan.